absolvent/YubiKey-Guide/README.md

 `sec#` indicates master key is not available (as it should be stored encrypted offline).

 ## GnuPG

+`NOTE:` when executing the following commands replace the `0xFF3E7D88647EBCDB` with your public key's id

 ### Trust master key